DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/RecordGrouping/description.md

-The **DataGrid** supports data grouping by a column or multiple columns.
+The **DataGrid** allows users to group data by a single column or multiple columns.

 To group data by a single **column**, apply the [groupIndex](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#groupIndex) property to it.
 This property accepts a zero-based index number that controls the column order.
 In this example, the data is grouped by the *State* column.